Strain-induced polar discontinuities in two-dimensional materials from combined first-principles and Schr\"odinger-Poisson simulations: Methods

 where

 Given the total charge density, the Poisson equation~\eqref{poisson1} can be solved using the superposition principle:

 where $\phi_{\rm w}(x,z) $ is the potential produced by an infinite wire along $y$ with unit linear charge density.
-In open boundary conditions we have $\phi^{\rm OBC}_{\rm w}(x,z) = -\log(x^2+z^2)$, while in periodic boundary conditions $\phi^{\rm PBC}_{\rm w}(x,z) = -\log[2\cosh(2\pi z/L)- 2\cos(2\pi x/L)]$, $L$ being the periodicity along $x$ (see supplementary data).
+In open boundary conditions we have $\phi^{\rm OBC}_{\rm w}(x,z) = -\log(x^2+z^2)$, while in periodic boundary conditions $\phi^{\rm PBC}_{\rm w}(x,z) = -\log[2\cosh(2\pi z/L)- 2\cos(2\pi x/L)]$, $L$ being the periodicity along $x$ (see Supplemental Material~\cite{suppl}).
 Since the right-hand side of Eq.~\eqref{unscreened_pois} depends on the in-plane electrostatic potential, this equation can be solved self-consistently with Eq.~\eqref{sigmatot}; we choose the free charge density as a starting point.

 We use this solution of the Poisson equation to implement a multi-band SP solver suited for 2D materials.
 Since we assume homogeneity along $y$, the Schr\"odinger equation is one-dimensional and easy to solve numerically using finite-difference techniques~\cite{brown1990numerical,tan1990self}.
 We work at zero temperature, in the parabolic-band approximation and use Pulay mixing~\cite{pulay1980convergence} as convergence scheme.
 In addition to the peculiar nature of screening in 2D described above, another key difference with respect to 3D SP solvers such as in Refs.~\cite{serra1991one,karner2007multi,Busby2010} is that the density of states (DOS) of a one-dimensional electron gas is used to fill the bands.
 Finally, we introduce some cold smearing~\cite{marzari1999thermal} of the zero temperature Fermi--Dirac distribution for improved convergence and for fair comparison with first-principles calculations.
+The zero-temperature assumption is required to compare our solver with the DFT results.
+This assumption can be easily lifted in our solver.
+The correct materials parameters (like effective masses and position of the band edges), however, should be used, as these change with temperature due to effects like electron-phonon interaction.
 The code implementing this solver is released open-source on GitHub~\cite{schrpoisson}.

 The parameters needed for the SP solver are obtained via DFT calculations on bulk 2D materials.
 The effective mass tensors are extracted by computing the Hessian matrix of energy bands close to their extrema.
 In the case studied in the following, effective masses are diagonal in the Cartesian coordinate system, with the $xx$ component representing the confinement mass and the $yy$ component being the DOS mass.
 Energy bands are aligned by referring them to the vacuum level, defined as the electrostatic potential far away from the 2D layer.
 Finally, the polarizability $\alpha$ can be computed using density-functional perturbation theory (DFPT) from the scaling of the in-plane dielectric constant in a repeated-layer model with respect to the interlayer separation~\cite{cudazzo2011dielectric,Sohier2016}.